AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CaexValue/TypeCodeOfAttribute.md

 CaexValue.TypeCodeOfAttribute Property
 ======================================
-AutomationML 2.1 APIGets the .NET Type code which is converted from the XSD Schema attribute defined in the [TypeAttribute][1].
+Gets the .NET Type code which is converted from the XSD Schema attribute defined in the [TypeAttribute][1].

   **Namespace:**  [Aml.Engine.CAEX.Extensions][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)